justunsix/garden/src/content/docs/notes/005-Computer-Snippets-SSH.md

 # The following command should return a status of Running.
 Get-Service ssh-agent

-# Load your key files into ssh-agent.
+# Load your key private files into ssh-agent
 ssh-add $env:USERPROFILE\.ssh\id_ecdsa

 ```